 While there are copious ways in which you can incorporate resistance bands into your workout, one of the most popular uses is to exercise the lower body, particularly the glutes (we’re all just trying to get that peachy behind).
 Short, looped, fabric resistance bands have become known as booty bands for that particular reason.

-B_ND, a company run by fitness tycoon Grace Beverley (you may know her as Grace Fit UK), has been revered for its high-quality short resistance bands, while ProWorks produces a similar product for less.
+B_ND, a company run by fitness tycoon Grace Beverley (you may know her as Grace Fit UK), has been revered for its high-quality short resistance bands, while the ProWorks Glute Band is a similar product for less.
 We’ve pitted the two against each other in the categories that matter to see which resistance band is more irresistible.

 Designed with lower body and booty exercises in mind, both products are small looped resistance bands made from strong and durable fabric (they need to be to work your glutes, the biggest muscles in your body).
 The material for the ProWorks bands is a mix of cotton, polyester and latex, while anyone with a latex allergy will be pleased to know that the B_ND product is made from polyester, custom cotton and rubber blend.